bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 ```

-We want rendering to ignore outdated element trees just as async component enqueuing ignores outdated props and children.
-To achieve this, we use another promise technique which we’ll call *chasing.* Chasing involves racing the current call of an async function with the next call, for every call.
+We want rendering to ignore outdated renders just as async component enqueuing ignores outdated props and children.
+To achieve this, we use another promise technique called *chasing.* Chasing involves racing the current call of an async function with the next call, for every call.
 Visually, we can represent chasing like so.

 ![Chasing](../static/chasing.png)

-In the diagram the `B` promise takes longer to settle than the `C` promise, so the `B` promise is cut off and made to resolve to the `C` promise.
+In the diagram, the `B` promise takes longer to settle than the `C` promise, so the `B` promise is cut off and made to resolve to the `C` promise.
 We can represent this algorithm as the following higher-order function.

 ```js
 function chase(fn) {